-15 Amazing Things to do in The Hague
+15 Amazing Things to Do in The Hague

 Get ready to be surprised by The Hague/Den Haag!
 This Dutch city is a wonderful alternative to Amsterdam, with cool museums, canal houses, a walkable historic centre, and even 11 km of beaches with stunning beach houses!
 Here are 15 cool things to do in The Hague to get you started!